manivannan-mathiazhagan/acrf_via_sas_excel_python/README.md

-# SAS PDF Annotation Toolkit
+# 🔍 aCRF Builder

-A set of SAS macros to automate the creation of FDA-compliant annotated CRFs (aCRFs), including XFDF annotations, PDF bookmarks, and an optional Table of Contents (TOC) using PDFtk and Python.
+**Automate XFDF annotations, PDF bookmarks, and Table of Contents generation for FDA-compliant annotated CRFs.**
+Seamlessly combine SAS, PDFtk, and Python into one efficient toolkit.

 ## 📦 Included Macros